-The mountainous regions of the Western Tien-Shan, restricted to the Chatkal, Sandalash and Pskem ranges, are a paradise not only for ornithologists, but also for nerds, zoologists, theriologists, entomologists and other researchers.
+The mountainous regions of the Western Tian-Shan, restricted to the Chatkal, Sandalash and Pskem ranges, are a paradise not only for ornithologists, but also for nerds, zoologists, theriologists, entomologists and other researchers.
 Here, a great deal of flora and fauna is safely combined.
 Natural landscapes are very compact and at the same time have a lot of contrasts.
-During the trip to the Western Tien-Shan, there is a change of landscapes along with a change in the ranges of the habitats of different species of birds.
-At the beginning of our journey, our route passes through the eastern part of the Western Tien-Shan, where the creation of the largest artificial reservoir in Central Asia – the Toktogul reservoir, has made some changes in the natural ecosystems and bird habitats.
+During the trip to the Western Tian-Shan, there is a change of landscapes along with a change in the ranges of the habitats of different species of birds.
+At the beginning of our journey, our route passes through the eastern part of the Western Tian-Shan, where the creation of the largest artificial reservoir in Central Asia – the Toktogul reservoir, has made some changes in the natural ecosystems and bird habitats.

 Further, moving to the south, we get to a semi-desert area – the Kyzyl-Dzhar savannah, where semi-desert and steppe bird species live.
-From here we continue to the west and further north to the high-mountainous zone of the Western Tien-Shan.
+From here we continue to the west and further north to the high-mountainous zone of the Western Tian-Shan.
 Here, in the valley of the river Chatkal, you can find a variety of habitats where you can see various types of birds and animals.
-The region of the western Tien-Shan has a global importance for biodiversity.
+The region of the western Tian-Shan has a global importance for biodiversity.
 It is the place of origin of a number of endemic flora and fauna.
 There is a wide variety of types of forests, birds and animals.
 The Besh-Aral Reserve established in 1979, occupies the western part of the Chatkal Valley.
 In one of the picturesque places of Chatkal, we will place our field camp.
 In order to see the spring and autumn mass migration flight of various birds that stop for a short rest in the lakes of Kyrgyzstan, the most favorable time is April and October.
 Useful tips for birdwatchers